sirina-gubaidullina/twitter-clone/README.md

 ## Features:

-- View the main page, which contains all the posts.
+- View the main page, which contains all the posts
-- Sorting tweets.
+- Sorting tweets
-- View the post individually.
+- View posts individually
-- Authentication: users can sign up, log in and log out.
+- Authentication: users can sign up, log in and log out
-- Change Password: users can update their passwords.
+- Change Password: users can update their passwords
-- Tweeting: users can post tweets and add emojy and delete tweets.
+- Tweeting: users can post tweets, add emojis, and delete tweets
-- Comments: users can post comments.
+- Comments: users can post comments
-- Responsive Design: optimized for viewing on both desktop and mobile devices.
+- Responsive Design: optimized for viewing on both desktop and mobile devices